hassaanshafqatt/turkish-mathbook-main/README.md

 ## Usage

-1. Click the settings icon (bottom-left) to configure:
+1. Click the settings icon to configure:
    - **Webhook**: Set your n8n webhook URL (if not set via environment variable)
    - **Voices**: Add AI voices for narration
    - **Language**: Choose between English and Turkish